-The final passage of this voyage will bring us east and north.
-We'll have to dip down around Key West, Florida to get back into the open Atlantic Ocean, then we're planning to visit the Bahamas.
+The next passage of this voyage will bring us east and north.
+We'll sail past Key West, Florida to get back into the open Atlantic Ocean, then we're planning to visit the Bahamas.
 We know the country was devastated by Hurricane Dorian in 2019, but the Bahamas, which depends so much on tourism, wants visitors.
 We're looking forward to going and encourage others to do the same to help them get back on their feet.

 Semi-tropical Bermuda is the next to last port on this voyage, and it has long been favourite last stop of the Picton Castle crew on the route between Nova Scotia and the Caribbean.
 In Bermuda you'll be warmly welcomed by Picton Castle's many friends, and get a last taste of beautiful beaches and turquoise waters before the final North Atlantic passage north.